30 Best Sustainable Menswear Brands

 WTSC products are notably durable, with an enviable fit.
 It means they are built to withstand the rigours of daily life and look great doing it.

 Built on three founding principles – knowledge, action and respect.
 Knowledge Cotton Apparel was launched in 2008 to offer a sustainable menswear alternative.
 Back then, sustainable was not a word on everybody’s lips and the brand suffered acceptance in the market and their own self-confidence.

-Fast forward to present day and the brand is constantly on the lookout for innovations to minimise their impact on the environment.
+Fast forward to the present day and the brand is constantly on the lookout for innovations to minimise their impact on the environment.
 Sustainability is part of their DNA and they continue to try and change conventions of the textile industry.